fcchou/HelixMC/doc/source/tutorial.rst

 been done in recent single-molecule tweezers experiments [R2]_, making HelixMC a powerful tool for direct simulations of these experiments.

 HelixMC is coded in Python in an object-oriented fashion.
-Some core computations are speeded up by wrapping in C++ codes using scipy.weave.
+Some rate-limiting core computations are speeded up using Cython.
 Therefore HelixMC provides a framework that is easy to use and to extend, as well as being resonable fast when it comes to large-scale computations.

 This tutorial demonstrates how to install and run simple calculations with HelixMC, and breifly summarizes available examples and bp-step paramerter